Quantization of spin circular photogalvanic effect in altermagnetic Weyl semimetals

-As a unique phenomenon of altermagnets, we also propose the spin-current analog of the quantization of CPGE.
+As a unique phenomenon of altermagnets, we also propose the spin-current analog of the quantization of CPGE (Fig.~\ref{fig:schematics}).
 As noted above, in order to generate a pure spin current in AFM, we need a mirror plane.
 However, by the combination of $\mathcal{PT}$- and mirror symmetries, oppositely charged Weyl points appear at the same energy for each spin (Fig.~\ref{fig:Schematic_AMAFM} (a-1)).
 Therefore, $\mathrm{tr}[\beta^{\mathrm{spin}}]\coloneqq\mathrm{tr}[\beta^{\uparrow}]-\mathrm{tr}[\beta^{\downarrow}]$ is zero, and spin conductivity vanishes in AFMs (Fig.~\ref{fig:Schematic_AMAFM} (a-2)).
 We can avoid this problem in altermagnets.
 For example, a combination of spin rotation and four-fold rotoinversion $[C_2||\bar{C}_4]$ does not force oppositely charged Weyl points to be at the same energy (Fig.~\ref{fig:Schematic_AMAFM} (b-1)).
 Here, $[S||R]$ consists of an operation $S$ in the spin-only space and an operation $R$ in the real space.
 In this case, we expect $\mathrm{tr}[\beta^{\uparrow}]$ and $\mathrm{tr}[\beta^{\downarrow}]$ be quantized with opposite signs, resulting a quantized pure spin CPGE (Fig.~\ref{fig:Schematic_AMAFM} (b-2)).
 To validate our scenario, we first show that the pure spin BPVE is possible in altermagnets by symmetry argument and then see the quantization of the pure spin CPGE.
 We also propose a material for the realization of this quantization using first-principle calculations.
+To date, CrSb is the only altermagnetic Weyl metal confirmed experimentally~\cite{Li_2025_CrSB,Lu_2025_CrSb}.
+Altermagnetic topological semimetals are still under active investigation~\cite{sunDiracNodalLines2017,jovicDiracNodalLines2018,smejkalCrystalTimereversalSymmetry2020a,zhouCrystalThermalTransport2024b}, and the phenomena predicted by our theory provide additional motivation and guidance for future experimental and theoretical studies in this field.

 \textit{Spin bulk photovoltaic effects in altermagnets}---We start by investigating what kind of second-order optical responses are allowed in general altermagnets.
 Throughout this letter, we focus exclusively on collinear altermagnets.
 In this case, these systems have symmetry with respect to the semi-direct product of SO(2), the continuous symmetry about rotations around an axis parallel to the direction of spins, and the binary group $\mathbb{Z}_2=\left\{E, [\bar{C}_2||\mathcal{T}]\right\}$, where $\bar{C}_2$ is the spin rotation around an axis perpendicular to spins followed by an inversion operation in the spin-only space.
 In addition to these symmetries, altermagnets are described by spin point groups (SPGs), composed of spin-rotation and real-space point group operations~\cite{litvinopechowski1974,litvin1977}.